History of the Dutch Oven

 - Salt and Pepper ribs according to taste

 - Your favorite barbecue sauce

 Braise in a hot Dutch Oven for 30 to 40 minutes at approximately 450 degrees.
-Cover lid completely with coals, same with bottom.
-Check for browning, turn if necessary.
-Separate ribs and cover with your favorite barbecue sauce.
+Cover the lid completely with coals, same with the bottom.
+Check for browning; turn if necessary.
+Separate ribs and cover them with your favorite barbecue sauce.
 Bake for approx. 2 hours with 14 coals on top and bottom.

 - 2 lbs stadium style bratwurst

 - 1 lb package of Portabella mushrooms, sliced thin

 - 1 large, flat Vidalia onion sliced very thin